 1/4 c. applesauce, unsweetened

-1/2 apple, grated on the large side of a box grater
+1/2 Gala apple, cored and grated on the large side of a box grater

 1. Combine the dry ingredients in a large mixing bowl and give it a few whisks.

 2. Crack the eggs into a separate bowl and whisk them until they are well beaten.
-Add the remainder of the wet ingredients, and mix again.
+Add the remainder of the wet ingredients to the eggs, and mix again.